sanketpatil51/Milling_Machine/README.md

 1) Kept Torque less than 50 NM.
 2) Replace Tool wear less than 200 times.
 3) Kept rotational seed in between 1379 to 2416 rpm.

+## limitations
+1) Imbalanced data can still pose challenges in accurately representing the minority class, potentially affecting model performance.
+2) The superior performance of Random Forest may not generalize across all datasets and could be subject to overfitting or bias towards specific features.